Where Do Medical Assistants Work?

 1. Get your high school diploma or GED (4 years).
 Medical assisting programs require a high school diploma or GED to get started.
 You can take a GED exam whenever you feel ready.

 2. Enroll in a medical assisting course (4 months to 2 years).
-If you choose an online certificate program, you can have your medical assisting certificate in as little as 4 months.
+If you choose an online certificate program, you can complete you classes in as little as 4 months and test for your medical assisting certificate.
 If you would prefer to graduate with a medical assistant diploma, you’ll spend about 2 years in school.

 3. Get work experience.
 You can take a CCMA or RMA exam and become certified by gaining work experience instead of going through a program.
 You’ll need at least one year of work experience to be eligible to take the CCMA or RMA exam.